-Generally, Scrum is defined by regular and repeatable work cycles.
-Those cycles are also known as sprints and are limited in time.
+The term sprint is used in agile project management, specifically in the scrum method.
+Generally, scrum is defined by regular and repeatable work cycles.
+Those cycles are known as sprints and are limited in time.
 The aim of a sprint is to develop a potentially deliverable product increment.
 Each sprint builds upon the previous and often previous developments are replaced or discarded again.

 Each sprint starts with the sprint planning meeting in which the next sprint is planned in detail.
 In the sprint planning meeting the Product Owner and the team discuss which requirements from the Product Backlog will be processed.
 The selected requirements are moved into the Sprint Backlog.
 In the end the Product Owner is responsible for choosing the requirements for each sprint, while the team decides themselves on how to meet those requirements.